JZRodriguez/distributive_computing_project/README.md

 The instructions to use the spider of this project are [here](https://github.com/JZRodriguez/distributive_computing_project/blob/main/gpu_scraper/README.md).

-The average download time is 1.22s with a standard deviation of 0.8, getting a latency of 2.02s (needs more testing)
+The average execution script time for the spider is 2 minutes.
+Each execution downloads an average of 90 datas, so it gives it an average of 1.33s per data, with a deviation of 0.1, giving a latency of 1.43s

 ## Tools